piratejing/piratejing/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/alan-shieh/](https://www.linkedin.com/in/alan-shieh/)

-- 💬 Ask me about Practicum and my experience so far!
+- 💬 Ask me about TripleTen and my experience so far!

 - Follow me on my journey to become a Software Engineer!